 Intense pulsed light (IPL) treatments (aka photofacials that help with hyperpigmentation) use a light, not a laser, Dr. Boakye says.
 However, she still recommends talking to your doctor or provider prior to using retinol.
 How long before an IPL treatment you should stop retinol she says will depend on your skin and the settings the doctor uses.
 As a general rule of thumb, stop all retinol use one week beforehand.

 Can I get laser hair removal while on tretinoin?

 You can, but you (and your skin) may regret it.

 Tretinoin, like retinol, is a retinoid.
 Because retinoids make your skin more sensitive to light, combining tretinoin and laser hair removal may result in skin irritation.

 Can you use vitamin C before laser hair removal?

-The same goes if you’re using vitamin C in your skincare routine.
-Dr. Boakye says it’s typically fine to use before laser hair removal.
-Your provider may just lower the energy setting if your skin has any irritation.
+Dr. Boakye says it’s typically fine to use vitamin C before laser hair removal.
+However, your provider may lower the energy setting if your skin shows signs of irritation.

 Can I use hyaluronic acid while getting laser hair removal?

 Hyaluronic acid is a moisturizing ingredient, Dr. Boakye says, so there’s no issue there.
 But as mentioned previously, always check with your laser provider if you’re unsure about using certain ingredients before a treatment.